The Voice of a Woman: History

-Maureen A. Bryan, founder and chief executive officer of The Voice of a Woman (VOW), earned a Master's degree in directing from The Actors Studio in New York (1994) and worked in theatre, film, television and communications, as well as developing programs for youth in communities of greatest need internationally, before establishing VOW as a platform not only to feature the creative work of women in the arts but also "to help build a greater awareness of social justice, civil and human rights issues globally".
+Maureen A. Bryan, founder and chief executive officer of The Voice of a Woman (VOW), earned a master's degree in directing from The Actors Studio in New York (1994) and worked in theatre, film, television and communications, as well as developing programs for youth in communities of greatest need internationally, before establishing VOW as a platform not only to feature the creative work of women in the arts but also "to help build a greater awareness of social justice, civil and human rights issues globally".

-Originally based in London, UK, VOW hosted a launch event at the National Portrait Gallery in 2012, and has subsequently curated programs of talks and film screenings, as well as photographic exhibitions in collaboration with Getty Images, the Associated Press and Amnesty International.
+In 2012 The Voice of a Woman Awards was launched at the National Portrait Gallery.
+Over the years the festival has featured a curated program of talks and film screenings, as well as contemporary art exhibitions in collaborations with Getty Images, the Associated Press and various international NGO’s such as Amnesty International and others.

-Since 2016 VOW has also held an annual film festival in New York City.
+Since 2016, VOW has also held an annual film festival in New York City.

 In November 2018, the Voice of a Woman Festival, sponsored by Miu Miu, HBO and Kodak, was held at the Museum of Modern Art (MoMA) in New York, featuring the work of film directors, photographers, artists, actors and filmmakers such as Agnès Varda, Ava DuVernay, So Yong Kim, Crystal Moselle, Zoe Cassavetes, Chloë Sevigny, Naomi Kawase, Haifaa Al Mansour, Dakota Fanning, Hiam Abbass, Miranda July, Massy Tadjedin, Giada Colagrande, Lucrecia Martel, Alice Rohrwacher, Ming Smith, Lynn Hershman Leeson, and Adepero Oduye.

 The Voice of a Woman Awards

-The VOW Awards were first presented in 2012 and recipients in the UK, US and France have included: Scilla Elworthy, Nicola Benedetti, Zoë Wanamaker, Thandiwe Newton, Camilla Beeput, Sylvia Syms, Esther Anderson, Alison Owen, Kim Longinotto, Darnell Martin, Alison Owen, Sarah Gavron, Shola Lynch, Kamala Lopez, Patricia Arquette, Shirin Neshat, Grace Jones, Deeyah Khan, Sarah Gavron, and others.
+The VOW Awards were first presented in 2012 and recipients in the UK, US and France have included: Scilla Elworthy, Nicola Benedetti, Zoë Wanamaker, Camilla Beeput, Sylvia Syms, Esther Anderson, Alison Owen, Kim Longinotto, Darnell Martin, Alison Owen, Sarah Gavron, Shola Lynch, Kamala Lopez, Patricia Arquette, Shirin Neshat, Grace Jones, Deeyah Khan, Sarah Gavron, and others.

-Since 2017 VOW has presented the work of women directors of commercials at the Cannes Festival d'Palais during the Cannes Lions International Festival of Creativity, screening a selection of the best short films – commercials, branded content, dramas, documentaries, and art/experimental films – created by women internationally.
+Since 2017 VOW has presented the work of women directors of commercials at the Cannes Palais d'Festivals, during Cannes Lions International Festival of Creativity, screening a selection of the best short films – commercials, branded content, dramas, documentaries, and art/experimental films – created by women internationally.